Müger's theorem

 In mathematics, Müger's theorem asserts that the Drinfeld center of every spherical fusion category is a modular tensor category.
 Müger's theorem was introduced in 2003 by mathematician Michael Müger.
 Due to the connections between spherical fusion categories and modular tensor categories to the algebraic theory of topological quantum information, this theorem has found various uses within mathematical physics.

 Interpretation in terms of topological quantum field theory

 In terms of topological quantum field theory, Müger's theorem is useful for understanding the relationship between the Turaev–Viro construction and the Reshetikhin–Turaev construction.
 The Reshetikhin–Turaev construction takes as input a modular tensor category and has as output a (2+1)-dimensional topological quantum field theory.
-The Turaev–Viro construction construction takes as input a spherical fusion category and has as output a (2+1)-dimensional topological quantum field theory.
+The Turaev–Viro construction takes as input a spherical fusion category and has as output a (2+1)-dimensional topological quantum field theory.
 The relationship between these models is that the Turaev–Viro model with input spherical fusion category $\mathcal{C}$ is equivalent to the Reshetikhin-Turaev model with input modular tensor category $\mathcal{Z}(\mathcal{C})$.
 For this to be a valid equivalence, it is necessary for the Drinfeld center of a spherical fusion category to be a modular tensor category.